-Visualization of fast “hydrogen pump” in core–shell nanostructured Mg@Pt through hydrogen stabilized Mg3Pt
+Visualization of fast “hydrogen pump” in core–shell nanostructured Mg@Pt through hydrogen-stabilized Mg3Pt

 A core–shell nanostructured Mg@Pt composite, consisting many of icosahedral Mg particles as the core with nano-sized Pt particles distributed homogeneously on different surfaces, was synthesized through an arc plasma method followed by the generic solid-state method.
-The microstructures and hydrogen sorption properties of the Mg@Pt composite were carefully investigated in comparison to the pure Mg powder.
-In particular, dehydrogenation behaviors of the hydrogenated Mg@Pt composite were in-situ observed using the high-resolution transmission electron microscope (HRTEM).
-The results revealed that Pt on Mg particles showed a “spillover” effect on improving the hydrogen absorption kinetics at the early stage.
-It then transformed into H-stabilized Mg3Pt followed by the formation of MgH2.
-DFT calculation and in-situ TEM observations demonstrated that H-stabilized Mg3Pt played a role of “hydrogen pump” effect for the dehydrogenation of MgH2 and then transformed to Pt after desorption.
-Through such an effect, the dehydriding kinetics of hydrogenated Mg@Pt composite was improved and the onset dehydrogenation temperature was reduced when compared to those of pure MgH2 powder.
+The microstructures and hydrogen sorption properties of the Mg@Pt composite were carefully investigated and compared to that of pure Mg powder.
+In particular, the dehydrogenation behaviors of the hydrogenated Mg@Pt composite were observed in situ via high-resolution transmission electron microscopy (HRTEM).
+The results revealed that the Pt on Mg particles showed a “spillover” effect to improve the hydrogen absorption kinetics in the early stage.
+It then transformed into H-stabilized Mg3Pt, followed by the formation of MgH2.
+DFT calculation and in situ TEM observations demonstrated that the H-stabilized Mg3Pt acted as a “hydrogen pump” for the dehydrogenation of MgH2 and then transformed into Pt after desorption.
+Through this effect, the dehydriding kinetics of the hydrogenated Mg@Pt composite was improved and the onset dehydrogenation temperature was reduced compared to that of the pure MgH2 powder.